 How do I find which tyres I should buy?

-- First of all confirm the sizing
+- First of all double-check the existing tyre cannot be repaired

 - Once you have the numbers check below to see about some of the tyre options available